LeaderPortfolio

 Early Life

-Leon G. Cooperman was born in the South Bronx, New York City, on April 25, 1943, to Jewish parents who emigrated from Poland.
-He was the first in his family to earn a college degree, attending Hunter College.
-Cooperman graduated with a Bachelor of Arts degree.
-He later earned an MBA from Columbia Business School in 1967.
+Leon G. Cooperman was born on April 25, 1943, in the South Bronx, New York City, to Jewish immigrants from Poland.
+His father worked as a plumber.
+He was the first in his family to attend and graduate from college.
+Cooperman attended Hunter College where he was an active member of the Alpha Epsilon Pi fraternity.
+He graduated with a bachelor's degree and later earned an MBA from Columbia Business School in 1967.

 Rise to Success